 Although direct evidence of the isolated health benefit of depression screening in primary care is weak, the totality of the evidence supports the benefits of screening in pregnant and postpartum and general adult populations, particularly in the presence of additional treatment supports, such as treatment protocols, care management, and availability of specially trained depression care providers.
-The indirect evidence shows that depression screening instruments can identify adults, including older adults as well as pregnant and postpartum women, who need further evaluation and may need treatment for depression, and depression treatment is likely to be effective.
-The only risk of harm we identified was with the use of antidepressants during pregnancy, although the risks appear to be small and alternative treatment options are available in most settings.
+The indirect evidence shows that depression screening instruments can identify adults, including older adults and pregnant and postpartum women, who need further evaluation and may need treatment for depression, and that depression treatment is likely to be effective.
+The only risk of harm we identified was with the use of antidepressants during pregnancy, although the risks appear to be small and CBT does appear to be an effective alternative treatment approach.
 Evidence is the least supportive of screening in older adults, where direct evidence is most limited and did not demonstrate a beneficial effect.
 Generalizing from evidence in all adults to older adults may be reasonable.